EqualExperts/Tayra/distribution-template/ReadMe.txt

     may use the backup command
   * In order to restore a backed up file to a MongoDB (can be in standalone mode), you may use the restore command

+What will Future releases include?
+* Point-in-time restore
+* Allow more granular control over restore (e.g a collection or few docs in a collections etc..)